microsoft/Reactors/workshop-resources/web-development/Web_Fundamentals_1/2_HTML/indentation_practice.md

 Please fix this very ugly code!

-In Visual Studio Code, create a new file called ```indentation.html```, then copy and paste the code below.
+In Visual Studio Code, create a file called ```indentation.html```, then copy and paste the code below.
 From there you will beautify the code by adding proper indentation.

 ``` html
 <!DOCTYPE html>